epics-base/pvaPy/README.md

 ## Installation

-At the moment prebuilt PvaPy packages exist only for the Conda package management system.
-If you do not use Conda, or if you need 32-bit Linux Conda packages, you will have to build PvaPy from sources.
+At the moment prebuilt PvaPy packages exist for the Conda and PyPI package management system.
+If none of the prebuilt packages work for you, or if you need 32-bit Linux packages, you will have to build PvaPy from sources.

 ### Conda